 Unlocked Phone (Affiliate link) (Non-Affiliate) One of the most common questions about traveling in Ireland how do I use my phone?
 There are lots of different ways to communicate home and wrote a whole post about them, but the one I have used not only in Ireland, but also everywhere else I travel internationally, is buying a local sim card when I arrive and loading it into my unlocked cell phone.
 I get a local number with minutes and data that I can top up as I need.
 The best part about this is that once I have purchased the phone I can use it on multiple trips wherever I go.
 Plus since it is a smart phone I can use it on wifi at my B&B for free to call home.
 One last note, I like my iphone as it can double as a nice camera in a pinch.

 Canon DSLR Rebel (Affiliate) (Non-Affiliate) I picked up a Canon DSLR camera a couple years ago.
 Man do I love it.
 I was a complete beginner, and yes, I shot in auto and the other presets quite a bit.
 I have slowly gotten better and it has become my everyday camera (even though DSLR’s are generally big).
 I just love how the photos come out so crisp.
 I bought mine used on Craig’s list so check there first.
 You never know gems you might find second hand.
+If you want something smaller, this is my go-to (Non-affiliate).
+The best little camera that will fit your pocket hands down.

 Memory Card (Affiliate) (Non-Affiliate): This one is simple.
 Unless you are solely using your cell phone for photos, you’ll need some place to store the pictures you take.
 I like a SD card with a lot of storage.
 I tend to go with the philosophy that the more pictures I take the better.
 I can delete the bad ones out after I get home.